Anannabiswas/DBS_Fleming_model_ana/README.md

+#Acknowledgement
+This repository is the updated version of https://github.com/silvanx/CBG_Model_Fleming repository.
+I have modified the original code for the onoff controller and dual threshold controller.

 # About
 This repository contains a computational model of the cortico-basal ganglia loop, capable of recording local field potentials (LFP) from the subthalamic nucleus (STN), as well as delivering deep brain stimulation (DBS) in the same